-• inherited cardiovascular conditions (ICC) day case clinic 3
+innerited cardiovascular conditions (ICC) day case clinic 3

-• What does the clinic team do?
+What does the clinic team do?
 3

-• What happens before my appointment?
+What happens before my appointment?
 4

-• What happens during my appointment 4
+What happens during my appointment 4

-• Where do I need to go?
+Where do I need to go?
 5

-• What should I bring?
+What should I bring?
 5

-• Family history 6
+Family history 6

-• What tests will I have?
+What tests will I have?
 6

-• Additional investigations not performed on the day 8

-• Who will I meet?
+Who will I meet?
+7

+What happens if an inherited heart condition is found?
 8

-• What happens if an inherited heart condition is found?
+What happens if no inherited heart condition is found?
 9

-• What happens if no inherited heart condition is found?
+What else do I need to know?
 9

-• What else do I need to know?
-9

-• Who can I contact for further information?
+Who can I contact for further information?
 10